iShares Silver Trust

 The iShares Silver Trust (SLV) is an exchange-traded fund (ETF) that tracks the spot price of silver.

-It provides investors with a convenient way to gain exposure to silver without the complexities of physical ownership, functioning as a tradable commodity-based security.
+It provides investors with a convenient way to gain exposure to the silver market without the need for physical storage.

 Investment Opinion: Should I buy SLV Today?